 - 1/2 teaspoon ground pepper

-Sprinkle with olive oil and salt and spread the eggplant in a single layer on a baking sheet.
+- Sprinkle with olive oil and salt and spread the eggplant in a single layer on a parchment-covered baking sheet.

-Bake for 20 minutes until the eggplant pieces begin to brown.
+- Bake for 20 minutes, turning them over halfway through, until the eggplant pieces begin to brown.
 Remove from oven and set aside.

 Quinoa & Corn

-Toast a couple tablespoons of quinoa over medium-high heat in a medium pot until the quinoa is starting to brown and pop.
+- Toast a couple tablespoons of quinoa over medium-high heat in a dry medium pot until the quinoa is starting to brown and pop.

 Put It All Together